finalbeta/GLPI.NET/README.md

 # GLPI.NET
-**GLPI.NET** is .NET Zabbix API library which is incredible easy to use thanks to C# dynamic objects.
+**GLPI.NET** is .NET GLPI API library which is incredible easy to use thanks to C# dynamic objects.

 Usage:
 ```